mkutu/AgIR-CVToolkit/docs/dataset/semif.md

 # SEMIF Database
 {: .no_toc }

-Semi-Automated Field Database - Optimized for machine learning training with precise bounding boxes and segmentation masks.
+Semi-Field Database - Optimized for machine learning training with precise bounding boxes and segmentation masks.
 {: .fs-6 .fw-300 }

 ## Table of contents